 - Font letter is “Times New Roman”, size 12 or 14.
 It is double spaced.
 Tabulation: Upper 3 cm (1 inch); lower 4 cm (1,5 inches); left 4 cm (1,5 inch) and right 3 cm (1 inch).

 The maximum length includes tables, diagrams, references and appendixes.
-Empirical work, articles and theoretical discussions 30 pages maximum, double spaced.
-Bibliographic reviews 10 pages maximum, double spaced.
+Empirical work, articles and theoretical discussions 8000 words maximum, double spaced.
+Bibliographic reviews 2500 words maximum, double spaced.

 Foot notes are infrequent.

 Title has a 14 word length or less.
 From 3 to 5 keywords.
 It has an abstract in the original language of 120 words maximum length, also an abstract in English of 120 words maximum length.